Submit a Privacy Act Request

 A proper Privacy Act Request is one in which the individual seeks records on himself that are contained in a file retrievable by the individual's name or personal identifier.
 All Privacy Act Requests, to include amendment requests, must be submitted in writing, contain as much detail as possible to identify the information requested or amended, and contain the requester's signature (a digital signature is required for all on-line submissions).

-By electronic e-mail complete with a digital signature.
-This signature is required for all e-mail submissions.
+- By electronic e-mail complete with a digital signature.
+Not all email services have the digital signature capability, so check before sending.
+A valid email digital signature is required for all e-mail submissions.
 Requests without a digital signature will not be processed.
 Please include the following items in the body of your e-mail.
 You can "copy and paste" the following information.

-Expedited Treatment - A request will be expedited if the requester seeks such processing and demonstrates a compelling need, as defined by the FOIA, or a need for expedited treatment, as detailed in Department of Defense FOIA Regulation 54000.7-R. The requester seeking expeditious processing must provide a statement certified by him/her to be true and correct to the best of his/her knowledge.
+A request will be expedited if the requester seeks such processing and demonstrates a compelling need, as defined by the FOIA, or a need for expedited treatment, as detailed in Department of Defense FOIA Manual 5400.07.
+The requester seeking expeditious processing must provide a statement certified by him/her to be true and correct to the best of his/her knowledge.

 The FOIA/PA Office can be reached via phone at (301) 688-6527.